 Going to the grocery store can be quite a headache.
 It’s loud, bright, noisy, and, worst of all, busy.
-If you're paying too much for groceries, your trip can be even more stressful, but inconsiderate shoppers make it downright unpleasant.
+You're there to save money on groceries, but it can be even more stressful when inconsiderate shoppers make it downright unpleasant.

 Many of us have left the grocery store in a bad mood due to pushy, rude, or ignorant shoppers.
 But what is grocery store etiquette, and how do you know if you’re following it?